Congressional District # 01

 On November 30, 2012, EPA issued a Record of Decision (ROD) for Operable Unit 1 of the USS Lead Site, in which EPA selected a cleanup plan for the residential portion of the site.
 The selected remedy includes excavation and off-site disposal of soil with lead concentrations exceeding 400 milligrams per kilogram (mg/kg) and arsenic concentrations exceeding 26 mg/kg, to a maximum depth of 2 feet.
 At industrial or commercial properties, EPA will clean up lead that exceeds 800 mg/kg.
 EPA estimates that approximately 53% of the properties in the area (roughly 723 of 1,271 properties) will require cleanup.

-EPA is currently negotiating with parties that may be potentially responsible for the cleanup.
-If EPA reaches a settlement with those parties, residential cleanup work could potentially begin during 2014.
+EPA is currently negotiating with parties that may be potentially responsible for the cleanup and is hoping to reach a settlement with those parties so residential cleanup work can begin.

 EPA worked with the East Chicago government to gain access to the residential properties within the site area.
 EPA held a number of public meetings during the pre-remedial work for USS Lead (before the site was placed on the National Priorities List) and will hold more meetings throughout the Superfund process.